mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *if you want to accomplish the goals of your life, you have to begin with the spirit.*
+> *the practice of forgiveness is our most important contribution to the healing of the world.*

 </div>
 <!-- quote-end -->